olehka/currency-rates/README.md

 ## Architecture

-The app is based on [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) which are the part of [Android Jetpack](https://developer.android.com/jetpack)
+The app is written in [Kotlin](https://kotlinlang.org/) and based on [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) which are the part of [Android Jetpack](https://developer.android.com/jetpack)

 ![](./screenshots/android-architecture.png)